cromlehg/BITS-BITT/README.md

 Each stage has a direct minting function in wei.
 This is made to support the external payment gateways.

 ### Contracts contains
-1. _BITSToken_ - BITS Token contract
+1. _BITZToken_ - BITZ Token contract
 2. _BITTToken_ - BITT Token contract
 3. _ITO_ - ITO contract